Table of Contents

 Which California Wine Regions To Visit

-When you think of California wine regions, Napa Valley is probably the first thing that comes to mind.
-This is one of the top destinations for a California honeymoon and for a good reason.
+When you think of California wine regions, Napa Valley is probably the first that comes to mind.

 This thirty-mile-long valley is home to 240 wineries, Michelin-starred chefs, and replica Tuscan castles.
 And, just about one hour north of San Francisco, Napa County is a classic choice for a California wine excursion.